KrisJordan/multimethod-js/README.md

 # Motivation

-Multimethods are a functional programming control structure for dispatching function calls with user-defined criteria that can be changed at run time.
+Multimethods are a functional programming control structure for dispatching function calls to user-defined functions that can be manipulated dynamically.
 Inspired by clojure's multimethods, multimethod.js provides an alternative to classical, prototype-chain based polymorphism.